adimalla/clTerm/README.md

 <br/>

 ## Description
-**_clTerm_** is an easy to port API based serial terminal utility which allows,users to add standard C like "command line arguments" based functions, or commands to their application.
-This utility is implemented via callback, which allows portability across any micro-controller that supports serial protocols.
+**_clTerm_** is an easy to port minimal API based serial terminal utility which adds a 'shell' like interface to the application and allows users to add standard C like "command line arguments" based functions, or commands to their application.
+This utility is implemented via callbacks, which allows portability across any micro-controller that supports serial protocols.

-Goal of this utlity to give users a framework to add commands to their application without modifying every section of the code responsible for branching to user defined functions specially when there is a need of adding more functionalities, therefore making the firmware very modular.
-At the same tim eth utlity focuses on portablity, it is not dependednt on memory mapped peripherals or modules needed for accessing serial protocols.
-The user defined or vendor defined peripheral APIs can simply be linked to this utlity though API operations structure provided in this ulity, which consists of minimal open, byte operations like (read_char and print_char) and close.
+Goal of this utlity to give users a shell like interface and a framework to add commands to their application without modifying every section of the code that is responsible for branching to user defined functions specially when there is a need of adding more functions, therefore making the application very modular.
+At the same time the utlity focuses on portablity, it is not dependednt on memory mapped peripherals or modules needed for accessing serial protocols.
+The user defined or vendor defined peripheral APIs can simply be linked to this utlity though the provided API operations structure, which consists of minimal operations like open, byte operations like (read_char and print_char) and close.

-Additionally it is a good academic excercise for leanring how to add command line 'shell' like terminal to application, and learning string operations, linked lists and callbacks.
+Additionally it is a good academic excercise for learning how to add command line 'shell' like terminal to applications, learning string operations, linked lists and callbacks.
 <br/>

 ## Features

 ##### Current:-
+* Command line arrgument based functions can be added to the applications, upto 255 commands.
-* Read and Write API for reading from and writing to serial terminal
+* Read and Write API for, reading from and writing to serial terminal.
-* Operations functions to link external character(byte) read and write functions to API, making it portable.
-* Allowing user to add command line arrgument based commands to their applications, upto 255 commands.
+* Portable API through call back operations.
 * Clean API and exception handler for easy debugging and error reporting.
-* Both Static and Dynamic allocation of API objects as per availaiblity of features.
+* Both Static and Dynamic allocation of API objects as per availaiblity of memory regions.
+* Minimal code space, under 1000 lines code.

 ##### Future Version:-
 * Interrupt support.